I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

 These images and moving features will definitely help in selling the company.

 When it comes to playing the recruiting game, it’s really easy for people to get lost.

 You can give them your sales pitch, they can sound interested, but then they’ll be gone and you’ll probably never see them again.

-With the fact that it’s free to join will have these people under you, even if they don’t have to pay any money up front.
+The fact that it’s free to join will have these people under you, even if they don’t have to pay any money upfront.

 If they do decide to purchase a membership, you can then get the credit and not have to worry about losing any downlines.

 Some of you more seasoned network marketers are big on getting in early and that’s because it is a big deal.